GaelGirodon/index/README.md

 - Saving of recently visited websites
 - 🇫🇷 French and 🇬🇧 English translations

-> _Use case:_
-> create an entrypoint for personal or company web tools and resources
+> _Use case:_ create an entrypoint page for personal or company web tools
-> that can be set as a browser home or new tab page.
+> and resources that can be set as a browser home or new tab page.

-## Usage
+## Install

 - Download the [latest release](https://github.com/GaelGirodon/index/releases/latest):